peteamiri/Tutorials/Programming_Languages/Python/readme.md

 There are two types of arguments in Python: positional arguments and keyword arguments.

 1. **Positional Arguments**: These are arguments that are passed to a function in a specific order.
-The order of the arguments matters, and each argument is associated with a particular parameter in the function's definition.
+The order of the arguments matters, and each argument is associated with a particular parameter in the function has definition.

 2. **Keyword Arguments**: These are arguments that are passed to a function using their parameter names.
 Keyword arguments allow you to specify arguments in any order, making function calls more explicit and readable.

-Here's a simple example illustrating both types of arguments:
+Here has a simple example illustrating both types of arguments:

 ```python
 # Function definition with two parameters